Pavan-1997/Azure_DevOps_AKS_2/README.md

 # Azure_DevOps_AKS_PROJECT_2

+1. Create Infra using the in the Azure CLI

-1. Go to dev.azure.com portal
+2. Go to dev.azure.com portal

-2. Click on New Project -> Project Name - Demo-AKS -> Click on Create
+3. Click on New Project -> Project Name - Demo-AKS -> Click on Create

-3. Now go to Repos -> Files -> Click on Import in Import a Repository
+4. Now go to Repos -> Files -> Click on Import in Import a Repository

     Clone URL - `https://github.com/piyushsachdeva/MyHealthClinic-AKS`